1 dead after seniors served dishwashing liquid at home - KESQ

 Other details weren’t immediately released.

-However, Marcia Cutchin told KRON-TV that the dead resident was her mother, Gertrude Elizabeth Murison Maxwell.
+However, Marcia Cutchin told KRON-TV that the dead resident was her mother, 93-year-old Gertrude Elizabeth Murison Maxwell.

 Maxwell arrived at the hospital with “severe blistering of her mouth and throat and esophagus,” Cutchin said.